 "When the unclean spirit has gone out of a person, it wanders through waterless regions looking for a resting place, but not finding any, it says, 'I will return to my house from which I came.'
 When it comes, it finds it swept and put in order.
 Then it goes and brings seven other spirits more evil than itself, and they enter and live there; and the last state of that person is worse than the first."

-A favourite way of answering a question, among the rabbis and with Jesus, is to ask another.
-While our culture demands instant answers, the Bible tries to induce a meditative attitude in God's presence.
-Jewish liturgies testified to a long-standing tradition that God will transform the universe.
-In God we find not destructive force but a transforming love.
-Joel quotes from the covenant with Moses on Mount Sinai: The Lord, your God, gracious and merciful, slow to anger and rich in kindness.
-Somehow, when we are pushed to the limits of our patience, we can realize that God has plans for us beyond the horizons of this earthly life.
+Among the rabbis and with Jesus, a favourite way of answering a question is to ask another.
+While our culture demands instant answers, the Bible tries to induce a meditative, questioning attitude in God's presence.
+Jewish liturgy testifies to a deep belief that God will transform the universe.
+Their idea of God is less one of destructive force than of transforming love.
+Joel quotes the covenant made with Moses on Mount Sinai: The Lord, your God, gracious and merciful, slow to anger and rich in kindness.
+Somehow, when pushed to the limits of our patience, we can realize that God has plans for us beyond the horizons of this earthly life.

 Jesus acknowledges the existence of supernatural forces of good and evil, devils and angels.
-He wrestles with these mighty powers and must silence his opponents who accuse him out of envy and fear, "by Beelzebul, he casts out devils!"
-No, he replies, but it is with God's help that he faces down the power of evil.
+He wrestles with these mighty powers and must silence his opponents who accuse him enviously, "by Beelzebul, he casts out devils!"
+"No!" he replies, "It is with God's help that I face down the power of evil."
 So we too cannot rely simply on our own unaided strength, but make God our refuge in the day of evil.